greenonline/PET_Text_Scroll/README.md

 When I first tried to use the newly saved copy of TMP, I didn't first detach the disk, and loading tmp (`LOAD"TMP",8`) and calling `SYS 32768` didn't work, it did nothing.
 Let's try again...

-To delete a file (i.e. the exisitng copy of TMP), see [Deleting and overwriting files on disk...howto? ](https://www.lemon64.com/forum/viewtopic.php?t=8505), there is obviously no scratch command, in C64 BASIC, so
+To delete a file (i.e. the existing copy of TMP), see [Deleting and overwriting files on disk...howto? ](https://www.lemon64.com/forum/viewtopic.php?t=8505), there is obviously no scratch command, in C64 BASIC, so

 > *Delete a file:
 >